alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Note the use of shapes, so this works for colourblind attendees as well.

 The system was developed [by the Autistic Self Advocacy Network][asan].
-I haven't seen it at many conferences, but I think it's a nice idea.
+I haven't seen it at many conferences yet, but I think it's a nice idea.

 [badges]: https://alterconf.com/news/introducing-color-communication-badges
 [asan]: https://autisticadvocacy.org/2014/02/color-communication-badges/